Jinjinov/OpenHabitTracker/README.md

 Take Markdown notes, plan tasks, track habits.

-Elapsed time to repeat interval ratio:
+Use `elapsed time` to `repeat interval` ratio:
-- elapsed time is not a good indicator for urgency
+- `elapsed time` is not a good indicator for urgency
-- elapsed time to repeat interval ratio is a much better indicator for urgency
+- `elapsed time` to `repeat interval` ratio is a much better indicator for urgency
-- together with setting the priority, you have a very good overview on what to do next
+- together with setting the `priority`, you have a very good overview on what to do next

 Advanced search, filter and sort